ghbountybot/docs/docs/guide/new-money-company.md

 # New Money Company Integration

 ::: tip What is New Money Company?
-New Money Company (NEMO) is BountyBot's payout processing partner, similar to Stripe Connect.
-When you receive a payout, funds are transferred to your NEMO account for withdrawal to your bank account.
+New Money Company (NMC) is BountyBot's payout processing partner, similar to Stripe Connect.
+When you receive a payout, funds are transferred to your NMC account for withdrawal to your bank account.
 :::

 ## How it Works